Dog Meat, Did you know dog meat isnt all meat?

 The rule of raw diet foods for dogs is that they are meat, and you can see what the whole meat looks like.
 Once the meat is blended with anything and recomposed you have no idea of what the quality of the meat was, or even how old it was.
 How much grain and flour was added what are the secret herbs and spices?

 Unfortunately, a lot of labelling laws for dog food are very lax.
-They might show you what the order of the percentage of ingredients are, but even if the dog food has meat as the first ingredient, it still might only make up 20% of the total food, even if it is called “dog meat”.
+They might show you what the order of the percentage of ingredients is, but even if the dog food has meat as the first ingredient, it still might only make up 20% of the total food, even if it is called “dog meat”.

 Why bother feeding ‘dog meat’ rather than real meat to a dog?

-Dog meat typically isn’t 100% meat, otherwise it would just be called meat.
+Dog meat typically isn’t 100% meat, otherwise, it would just be called meat.
 You can even be charged more for this fake meat “dog meat” than you are for real meat – because of marketing costs and mark ups for the unwary.

 All that “dog meat” might have, besides a lot of filler, is a bunch of artificial vitamins (to keep the price down) and minerals, so that it can reach the artificial aafco standard to be allowed to be called dog food.

-This unfortunately means that often dog food rolls can be worse for your dog than regular ‘premium’ dog food in pellet form!
+This, unfortunately, means that often dog food rolls can be worse for your dog than regular ‘premium’ dog food in pellet form!

 If you want to feed your dog meat, feed them human meat, If you are worried it doesn’t have enough minerals and vitamins in, research good vitamin and mineral tablets to add.